Back to Blog

 A Paradigm Shift in Medicine

-For years, GLP-1 receptor agonists like semaglutide and tirzepatide were primarily known as diabetes medications that happened to cause weight loss.
-But 2024 marked a turning point: these medications are now recognized as powerful tools for preventing heart attacks and strokes.
+For years, GLP-1 medications were mainly known as diabetes drugs that also caused weight loss.
+That changed in 2024.
+These medications are now recognized as powerful tools for preventing heart attacks and strokes.

-This isn't just about losing weight to improve heart health—though that certainly helps.
-Research shows that GLP-1 medications provide cardiovascular benefits that go beyond what weight loss alone can achieve.
+This isn't just about losing weight to help your heart — though that certainly helps.
+Research shows GLP-1 medications provide heart benefits that go beyond what weight loss alone can achieve.

 The Science Behind the Heart Benefits